tearflake/sexpression/docs/sexpression.md

 ///
 ```

-Multi-line comments are also indent sensitive.
+Multi-line comments are also indent sensitive, just like strings.

 ## 5. conclusion

 We defined *Sexpression* code format and introduced a consistent way to treat strings and comments.
+Considering comments are analog to strings, one may find comments a bit restrictive regarding their position and context, but we find the presented solution compact and acceptable.